Hart Crane

-Harold Hart Crane (21 July 1899 – 27 April 1932) was an American poet.
+Harold Hart Crane (July 21, 1899 – April 27, 1932) was an American poet.
 Inspired by the Romantics and his fellow Modernists, Crane wrote highly stylized poetry, often noted for its complexity.
 His collection White Buildings (1926), featuring "Chaplinesque", "At Melville's Tomb", "Repose of Rivers" and "Voyages", helped to cement his place in the avant-garde literary scene of the time.
 The long poem The Bridge (1930) is an epic inspired by the Brooklyn Bridge.

 Crane was born in Garrettsville, Ohio, to Clarence A. Crane and Grace Edna Hart.
 He dropped out of East High School in Cleveland during his junior year and left for New York City, promising his parents he would later attend Columbia University.
 Crane took various jobs, including in copywriting and advertising.
 Throughout the early 1920s, various small but well-respected literary magazines published some of Crane's poems, gaining him among the avant-garde a respect that White Buildings ratified and strengthened.
 His ambition to synthesize America was expressed in The Bridge, intended to be an uplifting counter to T. S. Eliot's The Waste Land (1922).
 Initial critical reaction to it was mixed, with many praising the scope but criticizing the quality of the poems.
-On April 27, 1932, Crane, in an inebriated state, jumped off the steamship USS Orizaba and into the Gulf of Mexico while the ship was en route from Vera Cruz to New York.
+On April 27, 1932, Crane, in an inebriated state, jumped off the steamship USS Orizaba and into the Atlantic Ocean while the ship was en route from Vera Cruz to New York via Havana, Cuba.
 He left no suicide note, but witnesses to his jump believed he was intentionally killing himself.
 Throughout his life, he had multiple homosexual relations, many of which were described in, or otherwise influenced, his poetry.
 He had one known female partner, Peggy Cowley, around a year before his death.

 Contemporary opinion of Crane's work was mixed, with poets including Marianne Moore and Wallace Stevens criticizing his work, and others, including William Carlos Williams and E. E. Cummings, praising it.
 William Rose Benét wrote that, with The Bridge, Crane "failed in creating what might have been a truly great poem" but that it "reveals potencies in the author that may make his next work even more remarkable".
 His last work, "The Broken Tower" (1932), was unfinished and published posthumously.
 Crane has been praised by several playwrights, poets, and literary critics, including Robert Lowell, Derek Walcott, Tennessee Williams, and Harold Bloom; Bloom called him "a High Romantic in the era of High Modernism".
 Allen Tate called Crane "one of those men whom every age seems to select as the spokesman of its spiritual life; they give the age away."